CiscoTestAutomation/solutions_examples/aci_tenant/README.md

 # Overview

 Connect to API via Rest Connecor, and create tenant, check the tenant and delete the tenant.
-This will check if the tenant exists, or not to make REST API is properly done.
+This will check if the tenant exists, or not to make sure REST API is properly done.

-No python code.
+No python knowledge required.
 All is done in YAML by using `Blitz`(Quick Trigger).

 # Steps